QUESTION 1. (Actually a whole series of related questions)

 Problems getting the BBC and other low power Sky Channels?

 Our Solution worked.
-The customer had a large Channel Master dish.
+The customer had a large Andrews (Channel Master) dish.

-We advised the customer to get a Channel Master matched feedhorn and 0.3 dB Invacom LNB on his
+We advised the customer to get a Andrews (Channel Master) matched feedhorn and 0.3 dB Invacom LNB on his

 Channel Master dish.
 All channels now working great.
 (He replaced a 40mm 0.6dB Grundig LNB with